 The brain is divided into two hemispheres; the right side of the brain is in charge of visuals skills, taking in information with the eyes, and the left side of the brain is in charge of storing language.
 Children who sign are more likely to remember what is being taught because sign language prompts them to use both sides of their brain.
 Other research proves that this exercise of duality leads babies that sign to an average IQ level 12 points higher than babies who do not sign.

-Other benefits.
 Three years later, sign language continues to come in handy in practical ways every day.
 For example, when I’m standing outside of ballet class and want to ask my daughter if she needs to take a potty break.
 Rather than interrupt her entire class, I just sign “toilet?” through the looking glass and she can sign “yes “ or “no.”

 Or when I see she isn’t focused on what she’s doing at the moment, a quick sign will remind her to “focus” without having to call her out in front of her peers.